-Thirteen libraries were selected to give a fair representation of conditions throughout the United States, in both urban and rural localities.
+Thirteen libraries were selected to give a fair representation of conditions throughout the United States in both urban and rural localities.
 Eight of these were personally inspected; information from the other five was obtained by correspondence.

 Details of equipment are shown in table 1.

-An inspection of table 1 shows that of the 13 libraries listed only 4 possessed the equipment necessary for the removal of dust from the incoming air of their ventilating systems.
-Oil filters were used in 3 of the 4 libraries attempting dust removal.
-The elimination of dust from library air is very important, for dust particles, in addition to their abrasive action upon the paper and bindings of stored material, act as nuclei for the condensation of acidic moisture.
-15 Every library inspected attempted to reduce the amount of dust in the stacks and on the books by systematic dusting.
+Table 1 shows that of the 13 libraries listed only 4 possessed the equipment necessary for the removal of dust from the incoming air of their ventilating systems.
+Oil filters were used in three of the four libraries attempting dust removal.
+The elimination of dust from library air is very important because dust particles, in addition to their abrasive action upon the paper and bindings of stored material, act as nuclei for the condensation of acidic moisture.15 Every library inspected attempted to reduce the amount of dust in the stacks and on the books by systematic dusting.
 In several instances small hand vacuum cleaners were extensively used.